Morgan Sindall: History

 During August 2000, management of the firm, which had a market value of just over £100m, was debt-free and had 38 percent of its shares owned by board members, stated their ambitions to double turnover within four years and to expand the company's scope by 50 percent.
 In May 2001, the company purchased Carillion's social housing division.
 One year later, the company stated that it would not undertake further acquisitions for a while; furthermore, the company's order book exceeded £1 billion in value at this time.

 In June 2007, Morgan Sindall purchased the construction arm of AMEC; this acquisition later proved to be problematic, leading to a £15 million write-off and legal action between the two firms over project liability.
 During September 2009, Morgan Sindall was fined £287,000 by the Office of Fair Trading for its involvement in cover pricing activities; the company subsequently announced that it had carried out a comprehensive review of its activities.

 During September 2010, it purchased the repairs division of Connaught plc, saving 2,500 jobs in the process.
 In 2011, despite a sustained and sharp downturn in public spending amid the Great Recession, the firm's turnover exceeded £1 billion.

 In early 2020, the company announced that it would be directing its resources into its housing division and did not plan to make any acquisitions in the foreseeable future.
-However, by 2024, Morgan Sindall was once again publicly interested in acquisition opportunities, while substantial sums continued to be invested into housing as well.
+However, by 2024, Morgan Sindall was once again publicly interested in acquisition opportunities, while substantial sums also continued to be invested into housing.

+In February 2026, Morgan Sindall announced annual revenue of £5.02bn for the year to 31 December 2025, and a pre-tax profit lof £233m.